 |Performance and 5G (20 points)||15||16|

-The OnePlus 9 Pro's narrow win shouldn't obscure the fact that the S21 Ultra remains a great phone.
-And for many people, it will still be the better choice in any OnePlus 9 Pro vs. Samsung Galaxy S21 decision.
+The Galaxy S21 Ultra's narrow win shouldn't obscure the fact that the OnePlus 9 Pro remains a great phone.
+And for many people, the S21 Ultra will be the better choice in any OnePlus 9 Pro vs. Samsung Galaxy S21 decision.
 Besides the slightly better cameras, the S21 Ultra offers a brighter, bigger display, and it's easier to connect to 5G networks on Samsung's phone.
 The added year of Android support is also ideal if you want to hold onto your phone longer.

-But a Snapdragon 888 processor, impressive battery life and fast charging make the OnePlus 9 Pro a compelling phone.
-The fact that the cameras are now in the same conversation as some of the best camera phones out there cinches the deal for OnePlus.
+But powerful performance with its Snapdragon 888 processor and copious amounts of RAM — not to mention impressive battery life and ultra fast charging — make the OnePlus 9 Pro a very compelling phone.
+The fact that the cameras are now in the same conversation as some of the best camera phones out there make a case for OnePlus.
+But Samsung is still king for the best Android phone, even if its crown is strongly contested.